 #1 Bow and twist

-Remain in a seated position (of course), arms behind your back, and slowly bend forward with your back straight.
+Remain in a seated position (of course), arms behind your back, and gently lean forward with your back straight.
 From a bent position (head to knees) touch your right knee with your left elbow and vice versa.
-Go back up and repeat.
+Go back up and repeat the other side, right elbow to a left leg.

 PS.
-You might feel this this seated hamstring stretch in your abdominal muscles as well.
+You might feel this seated hamstring stretch in your abdominal muscles as well.

 #2 Torso rotations